-Requirements for the liberal arts minor in art history
+Requirements for the liberal arts major in art history, B.A. program

-A minimum of 20 credits to be distributed as shown below.
-At least 12 credits from offerings in art history must be taken at Oakland.
-Only courses in which the student has earned a grade of C may be counted toward the art history minor.
+A minimum of 52 credits, distributed as shown below.
+At least 16 credits in the major must be taken at Oakland University.
+Only courses in which the student has earned a grade of C may be counted toward the art history major.

-- 1. Core courses (choose two) - AH 1001 History of Western Art, Prehistory through Medieval (4) - AH 1002 History of Western Art, Renaissance to Present (4) - AH 1003 Arts of Asia and the Islamic World (4) - 2.
-Distribution courses (one course from any two of the following categories)
+1. Core courses

+- AH 1001 History of Western Art, Prehistory through Medieval (4) - AH 1002 History of Western Art, Renaissance to Present (4) - AH 1003 Arts of Asia and the Islamic World (4) - 2.
+Writing intensive in the major - AH 2000 Critical Thinking and Writing in Art History I (4) (Should be taken early in the student's major course work.
+Normally no more than 20 credits in the art history major may be taken prior to this course.) - AH 3000 Critical Thinking and Writing in Art History II (4) - 3.
+Distribution courses (select one course from each of the following four categories)